opendatavis/opendatavis.github.io/_posts/2020-04-12-visualise-missing-data.md

 tags: [sticky]
 ---

-Missing values in a data set is quite common and have significance effect on the analysis and machine learning model training.
+Missing values in a data set is quite common and have significance effect on the analysis and training of a machine learning model.

 > Missing data can be either "Missing At Random (MAR)" or "Missing Completely At Random (MCAR)" or "Missing Not At Random (MNAR)"

-The easiest way to check which category your missing data falls in to is by visualising it.
+The easiest way to know which category your missing data falls in to is by visualising it.
 Have you ever wondered how to visualise missing values in your data?
-Let's do it using basic `pandas` and `plotly` functions.
+Let's do it using basic python libraries `pandas` and `plotly`.

-This is inspired from a post by fellow Kaggler [AiO](https://www.kaggle.com/notaapple) in which he created a function to Visualize missing data in R. It is very simple yet quick and powerful.

-Here I am recreating it in Python.

 ## Let's start coding
-### Import Libraries
+### Import Libraries and read data

 Import the libraries pandas and plotly graph objects.
 <br/>
 <!-- Gist: Import libraries Start-->
 <script src="https://gist.github.com/opendatavis/108f3ebfc2bf4835329340fd354d58f1.js"></script>
 <!-- Gist: Import libraries End-->
-Read the dataset [Sleep](https://raw.githubusercontent.com/opendatavis/opendatavis.github.io/master/Data/Sleep_Data.csv) hosted in github.
+Read the dataset [Sleep](https://raw.githubusercontent.com/opendatavis/opendatavis.github.io/master/Data/Sleep_Data.csv) hosted on github.
 Missing values are represented as NaN.
 <br/>

 <!-- Gist: Read data Start-->